In India Alternative Investment Funds (AIFs) are a relatively new concept and they have been de...

 Before discussing the points of difference between Angel Investors and Venture Capital, let us first try to understand what they actually are.
-Both are investors, but they differ in their motives, investments plans, and involvement with the investee companies.
+Both are investors, but they differ in their motives, investment plans, and involvement with the investee companies.

 The High Networth Individuals (HNI) who are professional investors and have a fair share of knowledge of the industry.
 They utilize this knowledge to identify potential businesses and they invest in them in their early formative stages.
 Angel investors are actively involved in investment decisions.
 Sand sometimes for the investments they make they accept shares in the business.
 They occasionally also provide their seasoned advice to the investee organizations.

 Unlike angel investors, venture capitalist first collects money from different investors.
 Such investors can either be Indian or foreign, individuals, foundations corporations, etc. Venture capital firms are a group of professionals like investors, custodian, authorities managing investment decisions, etc. They deal with a large number of investments.
 They are not interested in the businesses in their formative years, but they identify entities with high growth potential and invest a huge amount of money with an objective to make a profit with their growth.

 There are many key differences between Angel Funds and Venture Capitalists.
 In this article we have listed out these points of differences as follows:

 Angel investors actually invest their own money.
 It can be a single angel investor or a number of angel investors who can come together, pool in their funds and invest together.
 As they make their own investment they are required to have the industrial know-how and only after proper due diligence does they invest their money.

 In the case of venture capitalists, the actual investors are other investors like HNIs and the venture capital firms make the investment decision on their part.
 They have a team of expert professionals who review promising investment opportunities and make investment decisions.